bluebanquise/community/roles/prometheus/README.md

     package: ha_cluster_exporter
     service: ha_cluster_exporter
     port: 9664
-  - name: slurm_exporter
+  - name: prometheus_slurm_exporter
-    package: slurm_exporter
+    package: prometheus_slurm_exporter
-    service: slurm_exporter
+    service: prometheus_slurm_exporter
     scrape_interval: 5m
     scrape_timeout: 5m
-    port: 9817
+    port: 9101
 ```

 Note here that you can also set **scrape_interval** and **scrape_timeout**
 values for each exporter here.
 These will override default values only for this
 exporter.

-Note that ha_cluster_exporter and slurm_exporter are documented in the stack,
+Note also that ha_cluster_exporter is documented in the stack,
 but no packages are provided by the BlueBanquise project.
 Refer to the
-monitoring main documentation to get additional details about these exporters.
+monitoring main documentation to get additional details about this exporter.

 ## 5. IPMI and SNMP

 ipmi_exporter and snmp_exporter behave differently: they act as translation
 gateways between Prometheus and the target.
 Which means, if you wish for example
 to query IPMI data of a node, you do not install the exporter on the node itself.
-You query the ipmi_exporter, that will itself query the target for IPMI data.
+You query the ipmi_exporter, which will itself query the target for IPMI data.
 This is why, in the basic configuration, these two exporters are installed by
 the server part of the role and not the client part.